Timeline: The Palestinian Nakba (Catastrophe) & Establishment of Israeli Apartheid

 "Ben-Gurion always refrained from issuing clear or written expulsion orders; he preferred that his generals 'understand' what he wanted done.
 He wished to avoid going down in history as the 'great expeller.’”

-- After the Haganah began attacks under Plan Dalet in the beginning of April 1948 expulsions of Palestinian Muslims and Christians from their homes accelerated and became more systematic.
+- After the Haganah began attacks under Plan Dalet at the beginning of April, expulsions of Palestinian Muslims and Christians from their homes accelerated and became more systematic.
 According to Morris:

 "In the months of April-May 1948, units of the Haganah were given operational orders that stated explicitly that they were to uproot the villagers, expel them and destroy the villages themselves."